 Just like every other component of marketing, a referral program requires a well-planned strategy to meet and exceed goals.
 Strategic thinking becomes increasingly important when it comes to one often overlooked aspect of referral programs — developing an incentive structure.

 Marketing changes every day.
 Just a few years a ago, a flashy street-side sign advertising your company’s name and location was enough to attract new business.
 Even a print ad in the Sunday paper was sure to remind your closest prospective customers to stop by your brick-and-mortar store.
 Over the last few years, marketing - along with its platforms, audiences, and capabilities - has advanced.

 If you’ve checked out our recent on-page SEO blog post, then you’re no doubt incorporating what you learned to help your content rank higher - things like ideal content length, optimizing your h2 tags and the importance of targeting the right keywords.

 The marketing industry is filled with more tactics to consider than you can count and a host of strategic solutions positioned to address challenging pain points.
 Every once in awhile, the opportunity arises to hone in on a persistently untapped channel to create a new marketing category.

-Did you know that 74% of consumers identify word-of-mouth as a key influencer in their purchasing decision?
+Did you know that 74% of consumers identify referral marketing as a key influencer in their purchasing decision?
 To put it simply, customers value share-worthy experiences and have gotten used to passing on good news to others.